 For public offerings only, the securities must be previously registered with the CMF.

-3.4 What restrictions are there on marketing Alternative Investment Funds?
+3.4 What restrictions (and if applicable, ongoing regulatory requirements) are there on marketing Alternative Investment Funds?

 There are no additional requirements other than those stated above for the public or private offering of securities.